Joseph Passmore Elkinton Haverford College diaries

 The collection is open for research use.

-Joseph Passmore Elkinton was born in Philadelphia, Pennsylvania on January 18, 1887 to Joseph Elkinton and Sara West Passmore.
+Joseph Passmore Elkinton was born in Philadelphia, Pennsylvania on January 18, 1887, to Joseph Elkinton and Sara West Passmore.
 Growing up, Elkinton attended the Media Friends School and the Westtown School.
-Elkinton entered Haverford College in 1904, graduating with an A.B. in 1908.
-On October 5, 1909 he married Mary Russell Bucknell with whom he had three children: J. Russell, Rebecca, and David Cope.
+Elkinton entered Haverford College in 1904, graduating with a bachelor's degree in 1908.
+On October 5, 1909, he married Mary Russell Bucknell with whom he had three children: J. Russell, Rebecca, and David Cope.
 After Mary’s death in 1929, he married Anna Bassett Griscom on November 5, 1931.
-In addition to working as the head of the Philadelphia Quartz Company, Elkinton served as the Secretary of People’s Association of Delaware County from 1913-1916, was a Quaker Minister, served in World War I and II, was a member of the Friends World Committee for Consultation and the Japan Committee, helped found the All-American Friends Conference, and was a member of the Collecting Committee for Tuneassa.
-Elkinton officially retired from the Philadelphia Quartz Company in 1949 and passed on October 12, 1971 at the age of 84.
+In addition to working as the head of the Philadelphia Quartz Company, Elkinton served as the Secretary of People’s Association of Delaware County from 1913 to 1916, was a Quaker Minister, served in World War I and II, was a member of the Friends World Committee for Consultation and the Japan Committee, helped found the All-American Friends Conference, and was a member of the Collecting Committee for Tuneassa.
+Elkinton officially retired from the Philadelphia Quartz Company in 1949, and passed on October 12, 1971, at the age of 84.

 0.35 Linear Feet (5 boxes)

 Joseph Passmore Elkinton's diaries record his experience at Haverford College from 1904 to 1908, including personal developments, extracurriculars, and academics.

 Processed by David Canada; completed January, 2017.

 - Elkinton, J. Passmore (Joseph Passmore), 1887-1971